busarova/Extension-Repository/README.md

 # extension-repository

-Final Project Assignment in Teleric Academy by Tick42.
+Final Project Assignment in Telerik Academy by Tick42.

 Installation instructions at the bottom.